zippy/metaform/README.md

 * workflows that specify the states a form can go through and actions that move a form from one state to another
 * listings to retrieve groups of forms based on arbitrary criteria
 * reports to retrieve aggregate information across forms
+* complex validation which includes the ability to not reject "invalid entries" but store them and record them as invalid
+* conditional data relations for creating "branching forms"

 The system also includes a "widget" system that pre-defines a number of html widgets including radio-button and check-box groups, text-based date entry, etc.. which all include javascript handling for in browser use of widget values regardless of how they are displayed.
 For example, a date widget might be displayed as three text input boxes, but the widget generates javascript to get the true date value out of the widget directly.

 ## Installation